MaxSpectre/TestDock/README.md

 > Remember to commit often, and never to rewrite commit history once you've pushed
 > to origin.
 However, before pushing your commits, you're free to rebase and
 > rewrite as you like.

+## Deploying a release branch that has conflicts

+0. If you're deploying to Production, you just need to merge master into your release branch and solve conflicts there.
+If after doing this and pushing, you still have conflicts, please contact a senior developer.
+1. For Staging, **create a `conflict-XXXXX` branch from master**, where XXXXX is the same ID as the release branch has.
+2. **Merge Staging into the conflict branch** using a regular merge, e.g. `git merge staging`.
+3. **Merge the release into the conflict branch** using a no-fast-forward merge, e.g. `git merge --no-ff release-XXXXX`.
+4. **Solve the conflicts and merge.** We use a conflict branch for this so that all of the Staging history doesn't enter the release branch when it is deployed to Production.
+5. **Create a pull request to Staging from `conflict-XXXXX`** and then proceed as above, making sure the conflict branch is immediately deleted on merge.
+   DO NOT MERGE THE CONFLICT BRANCH INTO PRODUCTION OR MASTER.